bsantosh909/croyale/README.md

 # ![Logo](https://cdn.discordapp.com/attachments/400874862073217027/460950350728396800/940349250_edc3d38a-e1ce-48e6-a738-10dc3339e79f.png)
 _An easy to use Asynchronous wrapper to interact with [RoyaleAPI.com](https://docs.royaleapi.com)_

+---

+:warning: **IMPORTANT** :warning:

+RoyaleAPI.com has been shutdown by its developers.
+Time to use the official clash royale API.

 ## Features
 * Object Oriented
 * User friendly